toontoet/meteor-dynamic-tables/README.md

 ## Column Specifications
 In addition to the default column fields available on datatables, we support a variety of other fields.

-### All Tables

-1. tmpl/tmplContext - for rendering a template to a row cell.
-A reference to the template to be used, and a function to return the row's data context of the form `{titleTmplContext(rowData) { return ... }}`
-2. titleTmpl/titleTmplContext - for rendering a template to the header cell.
-A reference to the template to be used, and a function to return the data context of the form `{titleTmplContext() { return ... }}`
-3. editTmpl/editTmplContext - for rendering an editable version of the cell.
-Two templates are provided for this `Template.dynamicTableSingleValueTextEditor` and `Template.dynamicTableSelect2ValueEditor` for editing simple text values or arrays of values with/without options.
-More details of these are provided below.
-The function for returning context is optional and takes the form `{editTmplContext(rowData) { return ... }}`
-4. search - a function that takes a query and returns the selector to be used while querying this column.
-Useful if your table displays joined data.
-Takes the form `{ search(query, userId){ return {...} }}`
-5. sortField - provides a different field to be used while sorting
-6. searchable - true/false should this column be searched

 ### Filterable Tables